moingeek/moingeek/README.md

 ### Hi there 👋, I'm Moin Gadkari,a Developer 👨‍💻,From Mumbai,India.

 I am a Full Stack Developer.
 Mainly presice with backend technologies.
-I work over various modern technologies and have expertise in Laravel(PHP Framework).I am always there to learn because I trutly belive that Success or Faliure are just terms in both the real things which we achieve is learning.
+I work over various modern technologies and have expertise in Laravel(PHP Framework).I am always there to learn because I trutly belive that Success or Faliure are just terms in both the real things which we achieve is learnings.
+Love building products which solve some real life problems and ease up human life.

 <!--